Prokopp/the-free-hive-book/the-free-hive-book.md

 ##External Table##
-So far the queries and behavior of Hive has not been very different to SQL systems.
+So far the queries and behaviour of Hive has not been very different to SQL systems.
 Hive's separation of data location and storing the schema in a metastore enables it to create tables pointing to existing data, to read, query, and transform it, and then drop the tables without touching the original data on HDFS.

 These unmanaged tables make Hive powerful as a tool that queries outputs from other processes and systems.
 The terminology used is an extension of the SQL `CREATE TABLE` statement.
 Let us do the above example again with an external table instead to illustrate the difference.